boost-R/mboost/README.md

 `mboost` implements boosting algorithms for fitting generalized linear, additive and interaction models to potentially high-dimensional data.

-This [github repositiry](https://github.com/hofnerb/mboost) is essentially just a copy of the r-forge repository which is hosted at [R-forge](https://r-forge.r-project.org/projects/mboost).
+This [GitHub repository](https://github.com/hofnerb/mboost) is essentially just a copy of the r-forge repository which is hosted at [R-forge](https://r-forge.r-project.org/projects/mboost).